 There's a difference between an agent who gets you a good deal and one who gives away too much in order to sell your home.
 That's why it's important to compare the original list price to what a home actually sold for.
 For example, an agent who regularly gets 90% of the asking price is probably a better negotiator than the agent who typically gets 70% of the asking price.
 Again, this goes to the question of effectiveness.
 Make sure your agent has the systems in place to handle them all.
 A successful, top-producing agent may be more effective at managing many listings than a less experienced agent is with a handful.

 How does the process of selling my home work?

-Your Agent should be able to explain the process of listing and marketing your property, negotiating offers on the property, the inspection process, the closing process and more.
+Your agent should be able to explain to your satisfaction the process of listing and marketing your property, negotiating offers on the property, the inspection process, the closing process, and more.
 Also inquire about what your responsibilities are during the transaction.

 Can you help me stage my home?